Kelin2025/effector-when.macro/README.md

 ## What is it?
 Let's say we have some settings modal window.
 It's attached to a **statically** created model, and we'd like to connect this modal to **multiple** places.
 So, we need all our connections to work only when we called window from a specific place.
 That'd be a log of boilerplate - you need a lot of `guard` wrappers etc.
-This babel macro does this work for you
+This babel macro does this work for you!

 ## Installation